Supported browsers and devices

 - Publish the Generate Report geoprocessing service to your instance of ArcGIS Server.

 - Publish the map document with ArcGIS Server and enable the Roads and Highways Server linear referencing capability.

-The following example of the Windows dialog box and features may look different based on your operating system.
+The following example of this Windows dialog box and its features may look different based on your operating system.
 The highlighted features are required to be enabled on your machine.

 - Using Windows Explorer, browse to and copy the contents of <Installation location>\LocationReferencing\Server<Server Version>\Web\RoadsandHighways\RoadwayReporter into the web folder of the web server.